 The Four P’s of the ‘marketing mix’ are product, price, place, and promotion.
-All of marketing today originated from these four focus points, which still stay true today.
+The marketing mix can help you understand your offering strategy holistically.

 The product is what you are selling.
 The product should include features and benefits that correspond with unique pain points of a potential customer.
 If the product is not designed to meet a specific demand of a target customer, marketers will have a difficult time promoting the product effectively.
 Great marketing cannot makeup for a poor product in the long-term.

 The price is what you are willing to let the product go for.
 Price can be many things.
 It can be a set currency price, or even a set favor.
 No matter the ‘what,’ price is used to represent the seller’s perceived selling value of the given product.
 Setting the price too high can be a marketing mistake as customers turn away in disgust.
 However, setting a price too low could be a mistake, even if it is still profitable.
 It might demonstrate a “lower-quality as lower-priced” product.
 Customers may choose to pay a higher-priced alternative thinking it is higher quality.
 Think name brand versus generic brand.